Toluna-IP/tolunaintegratedpaneldocs/faq/externalsample/generalES.md

 ## For our Age profiler, sometimes Toluna uses only AnswerIDs, and other times they use AnswerValues.
 What is and where is there this distinction?

-If Toluna some custom age range defined, we send the age range in the AnswerValues, otherwise we send AnswerIDs.
-You will need to accommodate both on your end.
+If has Toluna provides a defined custom age range, the age range will be sent in AnswerValues, otherwise AnswerIDs will be provided.
+The partner will need to accommodate both on their end.